mjoosse84/mjoosse84/README.md

 - 👋 Hi, I’m @mjoosse84
-- 👀 I’m interested in coding discord bots in Javascript
+- 👀 I’m interested in coding discord bots in Python
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on discord
 - 📫 How to reach me u/seerah84 at Reddit